 NEW FSSAI RULES FOR PACKAGED FOOD LABELING

-In the spirit of what Benjamin Franklin once said – “An ounce of prevention is worth a pound of cure” – the Food Safety and Standards Authority of India (FSSAI) released a draft notification on June 27 2019 seeking to place a mandate on packaged food companies to label high fat, high sugar and high salt content on the front of the package, using a traffic light signalling system.
-The overall objective is to let consumers make an informed choice.
+In the spirit of Benjamin Franklin’s words — “An ounce of prevention is worth a pound of cure” — the Food Safety and Standards Authority of India (FSSAI) released a draft notification on June 27, 2019.
+It seeks to mandate packaged food companies to label foods high in fat, sugar, and salt on the front of the package, using a traffic light signalling system.

 Why is this important?